danyeaw/danyeaw.github.io/posts/github-actions-automate-your-python-development-workflow.md

 which signifies that I am giving multiple commands, and I am separating each one on a new line.
-We now should have a complete lint job for a Python library, if you haven't already, now would be a good time to commit and push your changes to a branch and check the lint job passes for your repo.
+We now should have a complete lint job for a Python library, if you haven't already, now would be a good time to commit and push your changes to a branch, and check the lint job passes for your repo.

 ### Test Job